-Marketing Strategy of Cadbury's Perk analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+Marketing Strategy of Cadbury's Perk analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
 There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Cadbury's Perk marketing mix, help the brand succeed in the market.

 Cadbury's Perk marketing strategy helps the brand/company to position itself competitively in the market and achieve its business goals & objectives.

 Let us start the Cadbury's Perk Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Cadbury's Perk marketing strategy can be explained as follows:

 Cadbury Perk is a quick snack made with wafer-covered layers of chocolate.
 Different variants like Xtra, with Glucose, Double etc are also available for customers as a part of its marketing mix product portfolio.
 It is popular both as a snack and a chocolate due to its energy branding due to presence of glucose.
 It is treated as a chocolate-cum-energy bar by some segments of its customers.
 Cadbury's Perk offers a richer, darker chocolaty flavour than its competitors and is a qualitative product at reasonable rate.
 It is positioned itself as a richer and bigger bar than its competitors like munch, etc. Packed in Blue wrap with Perk written in yellow and Cadbury on top right with its logo, it is a top of the mind brand.
 It is an alternative for the health-conscious consumers craving for traditional chocolates as this has lesser calories.

 Image: company website

 Below is the pricing strategy in Cadbury's Perk marketing strategy:

 Cadbury's Perk is value for money product with richer contents than competitors.